Herb & Olive Oil Crackers

 - Mix the ingredients until a sticky dough forms.

 - Form the dough into a ball and press it into a patty, about ½ inch thick.
-Place in the refrigerator for at least 30 minutes.
+Transfer to a plate and place in the refrigerator for at least 30 minutes.

 - When the dough is chilled, place it on a lightly floured work surface.
 Roll the dough out until it is no thicker than ¼ inch.